 Secondary teachers use conceptual scaffolding (Bruner).
 Learners receive support like worked examples and sentence frames.
 For example, learners writing essays use templates that fade as skills improve.
 (Wood et al., 1976) support this.

-Collaborative learning is common in secondary classrooms.
-Learners support each other.
-A learner explaining to another is both MKO (Vygotsky) and discoverer (Bruner).
-Narrating understanding helps learners discover meaning.
+Collaborative learning is common in secondary classrooms, where learners support each other.
+When one learner explains to another, they act as both MKO (Vygotsky) and discoverer (Bruner).
+Saying their thinking aloud helps learners find meaning.

 Psychological tools (number, symbols, language) are culturally created and inherited through interaction